-Recent news headlines, and frequent public faux pas, show that corporate South Africa has a long way to go to really action diversity and inclusivity in their organisations.
+Recent news headlines, and frequent public faux pas, show that corporate South Africa has a long way to go to really action inclusivity & diversity in the workplace.

 Diversity and inclusivity have become something of a cliché – boards and management teams talk about them, but how many actually look at them as something that should be measured?
 Or invested in?